Metaray/WorldLayers/README.md

 Print selected block histograms as CSV: csv [--layers LAYERS] [--bylayer] [--showy] <selectors...>
-    selectors               Any number of selector arguments (see below) or one argument "*" to output all blocks --layers LAYERS         Vertical range to output (default is full range) --bylayer               Print counts for each Y layer on a separate line (default is line per selector)
+    selectors               Any number of selector arguments (see below) or none to output all blocks
+    --layers LAYERS         Vertical range to output (default is full range) --bylayer               Print counts for each Y layer on a separate line (default is line per selector)